 My dataset is comprised of unsolicited emails I have received to my personal email account and the email account of my advisor, Dr. Bjorn Eraker, during the year 2006.
-Only those stocks that have historical price lists available for at least twenty-five trading days before the initial recommended trading date for each company, hereafter called "T=0,"10 and fifty-nine trading days after on Yahoo!
+Only those stocks that have historical price lists available for at least twenty-five trading days before the initial recommended trading date for each company, hereafter called "T=0," and fifty-nine trading days after on Yahoo!
 Finance were included in the mathematical model, which yields sixteen firms.
 There are two main motivators behind using strictly unsolicited emails received personally by two parties: incentive and abnormal return theories, and general relevance to most investors.
-As described in Section III, spam emails are particularly interesting to study because of the significant effects they can have on the market for the stocks they tout, and also because of the possibilities that exist to make money, even on the receiving end of the messages, because of such dramatic movements in price caused (or coinciding with) spam emails.
+As described in Section III, spam emails are particularly interesting to study because of the significant

 8 Assuming the recommendations are in fact responsible for at least some market movement (which is backed up by volume data for the days surrounding the initial recommendation date from Yahoo!
 Finance.

 9 As per the Frieder and Zittrain working paper.